 Endometriosis can cause gastrointestinal (GI) issues, including nausea and diarrhea.
 More common endometriosis symptoms include cramping, abdominal pain, and bleeding between periods.

 Endometriosis is a disease of the female reproductive system that occurs when cells similar to the endometrial lining grow outside the uterus.
-It can cause gastrointestinal (GI) issues, including nausea, as well as other symptoms.
+According to the

 Endometriosis tissue can grow in the digestive tract and cause GI issues, including nausea.

 This article explores the links between endometriosis and nausea.
 It includes tips on treatment, prevention, outlook, and when to see a doctor.